vite-plugin/vite-plugin-dynamic-import/README.md

 If the import path has no suffix, we use **[glob](https://www.npmjs.com/package/fast-glob)** to find the file according to `UserConfig.resolve.extensions` and supplement the suffix of the import path.
 So we need to list all the possibilities

-1. transpire dynamic import variable, yout can see [@rollup/plugin-dynamic-import-vars](https://github.com/rollup/plugins/tree/master/packages/dynamic-import-vars#how-it-works)
+1. transpire dynamic import variable, you can see [@rollup/plugin-dynamic-import-vars](https://github.com/rollup/plugins/tree/master/packages/dynamic-import-vars#how-it-works)

 `./views/${variable}` -> `./views/*`